adamxngy/manual-testing-portfolio/README.md

-# 🧪 Manual Testing Portfolio
+# 🧪 Software Testing Portfolio

 This is a repository dedicated to a collection of my software testing work.
 Each project demonstrates my skills in: